My Long-COVID Prevention Protocol

 Because of my friend’s condition, I was incentivized to do some research on what may help.
 Disclaimer: I am not an expert.

 However, ultimately how exactly viral infections bring about their symptoms is poorly understood but it may ultimately have to do with neuroinflammation and stubborn gene expression changes in the central nervous system, for which currently no proper treatments are available – and probably will not be available anytime soon, regardless of what drugs pharmaceutical firms are trying to repurpose.
+There likely will not be an effective Long-COVID treatment soon but I could be wrong.
 So the best is probably a combination of luck and preventative measures, which, for me, include a couple of pharmaceutical drugs.

 Sources & further information